aakshmn/ratmap/README.md

   - Use **Shift+Alt/Option+Enter** to quickly rename the current layer.
 - **Quoted Values:**
   - Enclose values in double quotes (") to include commas or spaces within a single value.
+- **Visualization Usage:**
+  - Use visualization mode to quickly identify patterns or errors in your plate layout.
+  - Toggle between different metadata layers while in visualization mode to compare different parameters.
 - **Exporting Data:**
   - Verify the visible plates' checkboxes before exporting CSV files to ensure all desired data is included.
   - The Experiment ID is now optional during export - provide one for better organization or leave it blank to skip.